rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 end
 ```

 Since our `Spider` will only know how to enumerate urls and record data, we'll introduce a collaborator object to contain the implementation for consuming data for a specific site.
 For now, we'll call this object a "processor".
-The processor will respond to the messages `#root` and `#handler`: be the first url and processing method to enqueue for the spider, respectively.
+The processor will respond to the messages `#root` and `#handler` - the first url and handler method to enqueue for the spider, respectively.
 We'll also provide options for enforcing limits on the number of pages to crawl and the delay between each request.

 ```ruby
 class Spider